QACommunity/PublicBugReports/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+> Hight risk defects are to be discussed with organizations first then reported here for public discussion and analysis

+**Organization:**
+- Name the organization in charge

+**Description:**
+- Describe the problem

+**Context/Preconditions:**
+- Describe the conditions necessary for this problem to occur

+**Steps to reproduce:**
+- A
+- B
+- C

-**Expected behavior**
+**Expected behavior:**
-A clear and concise description of what you expected to happen.
+- A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Environment**
+**Environment:**
  - Device: [xyz v0.0.0]
  - Operating system: [xyz v0.0.0]
  - Browser: [xyz v0.0.0]
  - Version: [xyz v0.0.0]

-**Additional context**
-Add any other context about the problem here.
+**Screenshots:**
+- If applicable, add screenshots to help explain your problem.

+**Possible solutions:**
+- A
+- B
+- C